cburdine/materials-ml-workshop/_sources/supervised_learning/supervised_learning.md

 * **Be mindful of how the data is obtained.**

 Is the data accurate?
 Are sources of noise identified and accounted for?
 Does the dataset adequately span the set of relevant input features $\mathcal{X}$ and labels $\mathcal{Y}$?
-You can _never_ have too much data, but you _can_ have too much data of a particular kind.
+You can _never_ have too much data, but you _can_ have too much redundant or unbalanced data.

 * **Be mindful of how the data is handled.**